 - 19. Locate the workspace switcher in the top-right corner of the screen, and click it to display a drop-down menu.
 Notice the standardized workspaces that are available, as shown in Figure 4-5.
 The current workspace is checked. - 20.
 Click Essentials in the drop-down menu.
-This restores the Essentials workspace. - 21.
-Click the bar at the top of the Tools panel, hold, and drag the panel to the middle of the screen.
+This restores the Essentials workspace. - Click the bar at the top of the Tools panel, hold, and drag the panel to the middle of the screen.
 This panel is now floating, whereas before it was docked. - 22.
 Click the Color button in the Panel bar on the right side of the screen.
 This panel changes from collapsed to expanded, as shown in Figure 4-6.
-Notice that two other panels-Color Guide and Color Themes-are nested in the expanded panel along with the Color panel.
+Notice that one other panel-Color Guide-is nested in the expanded panel along with the Color panel.
 Clicking the name of either panel brings that panel to the front.